paddyfed/TalesOfTheBountyHunters/app/(totbh)/now/now.md

 ### Other

-Listening to Foundation and Empire by Isaac Asimov on Audible
+Listening to Second Foundation by Isaac Asimov on Audible

 ## Podcasts

 Dungeons and Daddies
 The Rest is Entertainment
 Harry Hill's "Are We There Yet?"
+Desert Island Dicks
+RHLSTP

 ## Watching